vytenisu/redux-notification-enhancer/README.md

 **WARNING:**

-_**RNE**_ by design brakes default lifecycle of _Redux_ and increases complexity of code.
+_**RNE**_ by design breaks default lifecycle of _Redux_ and increases complexity of code.
 Only use in projects where performance is critical and cannot be achieved by other optimization techniques.
 Please see "Troubleshooting" section for more details.

 ---